Liza100-Git/Business_Analysis_Dashboard/README.md

 Which product category generates the highest profit?

-Monthly sales and profit trend analysis
+Which product category generates more revenue?

-Which customer segment contributes the most revenue?
+Which region has sold highest unit?

 Cost vs revenue comparison across regions